wantee/blog/_posts/2015-05-02-migrate-blog-to-octopress-3-0.markdown

 In sum, I'm happy to extract the codes generating pdf files from `Rakefile` to a more appropriate [octopress ink plugin](https://github.com/wantee/octopress-printable).

 Another thing I impressed is the test framework, the idea is simply but powerful.
 I'm considering to write or find a test framework for my other C projects.

+Update: I write a Bash script testing framework, which can be found in [here](https://github.com/wantee/shutils.git).